 Please note: Megan Carroll is closed to submissions for the month of December, opening again on January 1st.
 Any submissions received during this time addressed to Megan, will be deleted unread.

 What To Send

 As a general rule, a submission should include a cover letter, synopsis and writing sample.
-Please send the synopsis and writing sample in a Word document (not pdf), double-spaced and in 12pt font.
+Please send the synopsis and writing sample in a Word document (not pdf).